Perturbation of mass accretion rate, associated acoustic geometry and stability analysis: Introduction

 In the present work, we study the linear perturbation of the stationary transonic black hole accretion solutions through its connection to the emergence of the sonic geometry embedded within spacetime characterizing the background stationary flow (see~\cite{M1980, unr81, bar05}, and references therein, for detailed discussion about analogue gravity phenomena).

-The emergent analogue acoustic geometry in accretion astrophysics via perturbation of the potential of irrorational velocity flow and related stability issues was first studied extensively in~\cite{M1980}, for spherical accretion flow.
+The emergent analogue acoustic geometry in accretion astrophysics via perturbation of the potential of irrotational velocity flow and related stability issues was first studied extensively in~\cite{M1980}, for spherical accretion.
 To the best of our knowledge, as of now the acoustic geometry associated with usual analogue gravity models has been obtained by perturbing the corresponding velocity potential of the background fluid flow.
 Instead, in the present work we discuss the sonic causal structure by perturbing the mass accretion rate associated with the infalling matter.
 The motivation behind this is obvious -- the mass accretion rate is an astrophysically relevant and measurable quantity, and hence it is interesting to determine its profile perturbatively.
+Moreover, mass accretion rate is associated with both the density field and velocity field, which provide the full description of the flow.
+Therefore, perturbing the mass accretion rate leads to a wave equation that can shed light on stability of both the fields.
 In~\cite{paper-I}, such connection was demonstrated for spherical accretion, generalizing the non-relativistic results of~\cite{jkb-arnab-tapan-nabajit}.
 In this work, we wish to extend these earlier results for axisymmetric matter flow with nontrivial disk structures in general static and spherically symmetric spacetimes.

-However, There is a crucial difference between the acoustic geometry we derive here with the same obtained via the perturbation of the velocity potential.
-We ignore (which seems reasonable for gravitating astrophysical objects) any non-axisymmetric features of the perturbation corresponding to the mass accretion rate, and assume that the accretion rate is a function of the radial space as well as the time coordinate only.
-Accordingly, the internal geometry through which the perturbation propagates has dimension two, instead of three.
-Nevertheless, we discuss that the qualitative features regarding the causal structures of these two acoustic geometries remain the same.
-This indicates that the causal structure does not depend on which physical quantity associated with the background flow is being perturbed to realize the emergent gravity phenomena.
-This is one of the main results we derive here and to the best of our knowledge this issue has not been addressed in the existing literature.
+However, there is a crucial difference between the acoustic geometry we derive here with the same obtained via the perturbation of the velocity potential.
+We shall ignore any non-axisymmetric features of the perturbation corresponding to the mass accretion rate, and assume that the accretion rate is a function of the radial and the time coordinates only.
+Accordingly, the internal geometry through which the perturbation propagates has dimension two, instead of three or four.
+Nevertheless, we will see that the qualitative features regarding the causal structures of these two acoustic geometries remain the same, even though the mass accretion rate and the velocity potential are two very distinct quantities.
+To the best of our knowledge, such connection has not been reported in the existing literature.